 To reduce the impact of downtime due to one or more of these events, we recommend the following high availability best practices for your virtual machines:

-To provide redundancy to your application, we recommend that you group two or more virtual machines in an Availability Set.
+To provide redundancy to your application, we recommend that you group two or more virtual machines in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one virtual machine will be available and meet the 99.95% Azure SLA.
-For more information about service level agreements, see the “Cloud Services, virtual machines, and Virtual Network” section in Service Level Agreements.
+For more information, see the SLA for Virtual Machines.

-Each virtual machine in your Availability Set is assigned an Update Domain (UD) and a Fault Domain (FD) by the underlying Azure platform.
-For a given Availability Set, five non-user-configurable UDs are assigned to indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time.
-When more than five virtual machines are configured within a single Availability Set, the sixth virtual machine will be placed into the same UD as the first virtual machine, the seventh in the same UD as the second virtual machine, and so on.
-The order of UDs being rebooted may not proceed sequentially during planned maintenance, but only one UD will be rebooted at a time.
+Each virtual machine in your availability set is assigned an update domain and a fault domain by the underlying Azure platform.
+For a given availability set, five non-user-configurable update domains are assigned by default (resource manager deployments can then be increased to provide up to twenty update domains) to indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time.
+When more than five virtual machines are configured within a single availability set, the sixth virtual machine will be placed into the same update domain as the first virtual machine, the seventh in the same update domain as the second virtual machine, and so on.
+The order of update domains being rebooted may not proceed sequentially during planned maintenance, but only one update domain will be rebooted at a time.

-FDs define the group of virtual machines that share a common power source and network switch.
-By default, the virtual machines configured within your Availability Set are separated across two FDs.
-While placing your virtual machines into an Availability Set does not protect your application from operating system or application-specific failures, it does limit the impact of potential physical hardware failures, network outages, or power interruptions.
+Fault domains define the group of virtual machines that share a common power source and network switch.
+By default, the virtual machines configured within your availability set are separated across up to three fault domains for resource manager deployments (two fault domains for Classic).
+While placing your virtual machines into an availability set does not protect your application from operating system or application-specific failures, it does limit the impact of potential physical hardware failures, network outages, or power interruptions.

-If the virtual machines in your Availability Set are all nearly identical and serve the same purpose for your application, we recommend that you configure an Availability Set for each tier of your application.
-If you place two different tiers in the same Availability Set, all virtual machines in the same application tier can be rebooted at once.
-By configuring at least two virtual machines in an Availability Set for each tier, you guarantee that at least one virtual machine in each tier will be available.
+If your virtual machines are all nearly identical and serve the same purpose for your application, we recommend that you configure an availability set for each tier of your application.
+If you place two different tiers in the same availability set, all virtual machines in the same application tier can be rebooted at once.
+By configuring at least two virtual machines in an availability set for each tier, you guarantee that at least one virtual machine in each tier will be available.

-Combine the Azure Load Balancer with an Availability Set to get the most application resiliency.
+Combine the Azure Load Balancer with an availability set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Note that not all virtual machine tiers include the Azure Load Balancer.
-For more information about load balancing your virtual machines, read Load Balancing virtual machines.
+For more information about load balancing your virtual machines, see Load Balancing virtual machines.